-11. June – at the UW Main Campus participants of the event could get to know the 19th century fashion, taste special dishes or play historical games.
+11. June – at the UW Main Campus participants of the event could find out about the 19th century fashion, taste special dishes or play historical games.

-Five outstanding pianists: Eugen Indjic, Markus Groh, Ingolf Wunder, Dmitry Shishkin and Benjamin Grosvenor have played compositions, written by Frederic Chopin (the UW graduate) and others great composers, at the UW.
+Five outstanding pianists: Eugen Indjic, Markus Groh, Ingolf Wunder, Dmitry Shishkin and Benjamin Grosvenor have played compositions, written by Frederic Chopin (the UW graduate) and others great composers, at the university.

 Birthday cake and Gala Jubilee Concert

 19. November– at 16.30 in front of the Old Library building the special ceremony began.
 The UW Main Campus was festive.
-Participants tried a piece of birthday cake, watched fireworks and university’s mapping.
+Participants tried a piece of birthday cake, watched fireworks and university mapping.

-In the evening at the Warsaw Philharmonic audience could listen to Paweł Szymański’s composition – created especially on the occasion of 200th anniversary of the UW.
-Then a laureate of the 17th International Fryderyk Chopin Piano Competition – Yulianna Avdeeva performed Chopin’s masterpiece Piano Concerto No. 1in E minor, Op.
+In the evening, at the Warsaw Philharmonic, audience could listen to Paweł Szymański’s composition – created especially on the occasion of 200th anniversary of UW.
+Then a laureate of the 17th International Fryderyk Chopin Piano Competition, Yulianna Avdeeva, performed Chopin’s masterpiece Piano Concerto No. 1in E minor, Op.
 11.

 A glance into the future

 “Two centuries.
-Good beginning” – it has been the UW logo.
+Good beginning” – it was the UW logo.
 As the University of Warsaw enters the third century of its existence, it has set for itself strategic goals.
 These include: